LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 Expected response from Elasticsearch:
 ![image](https://user-images.githubusercontent.com/60980933/114792261-44f2d000-9d45-11eb-9298-6bae6dcf8f06.png)

-#### The Terms Aggregation
+#### Terms Aggregation
-The terms aggregation creates a new bucket for every unique term it encouters for the specified field.
+The `terms aggregation` creates a new bucket for every unique term it encouters for the specified field.
 It is often used to find most frequently found terms in a document.

 For example, what if you wanted to identify your 5 customers with highest number of transactions?